Holiday Cacti Provides Color During the Holiday Season

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 You don’t typically think of cacti blooming at Christmas time, but the Christmas and Thanksgiving cacti offers exotic flowers in many different colors during the holiday season.
 These cacti are different than typical cacti because they are thorn-free.
-There are actually different types of holiday cacti named for the time they bloom: Easter, Thanksgiving and Christmas.
+There is actually different types of holiday cacti named for the time they bloom: Easter, Thanksgiving and Christmas.
 The Thanksgiving cactus typically starts blooming in late fall while Christmas cactus is around a month later.
 An Easter cactus starts producing flower buds in February.
 Thanksgiving and Christmas cactus are the most commonly seen and are often sold as “Christmas cacti” because they look so similar.
 To determine whether you have a Thanksgiving or Christmas kind, will depend on the edges of the leaves.
 Christmas cacti have smooth, round edges while Thanksgiving cacti have pointy, jagged ones.